bahrus/trans-render/README.md

 ### Multi-matching

 Multi matching provides support for syntax that is convenient for JS development.
-Syntax like this isn't very pleasant, considering how common such queries will be:
+Syntax like this isn't very pleasant:

 ```JavaScript
 "[part='my-special-section']": {
     ...
 }
 ```

+... especially when considering how common such queries will be.

 So transform.js supports special syntax for css matching that is more convenient for JS developers: